michaellenaghan/libhttp/doc/Embedding.md

 LibHTTP is primarily designed so applications can easily add HTTP and HTTPS server as well as WebSocket functionality.
 For example, an application server could use LibHTTP to enable a web service interface for automation or remote control.

-It can deliver static files and offers built-in server side Lua, JavaScript and CGI support.
+It can deliver static files and offers built-in CGI support.
 Some instructions how to build the stand-alone server can be found in [Building.md](Building.md).

 Files
 ------